arcweb/arcwell/README.md

 ## Features

-Architecurally, Arcwell is composed of:
+Architecturally, Arcwell is composed of:

 - **Arcwell Server** – REST APIs and data models for app integration
 - **Arcwell Admin** – An administrative dashboard for management and configuration